 Brussels is the capital of Belgium and the headquarters of both the European Union and the North Atlantic Treaty Organization (NATO).
 What began as a mere fortress outpost in the 900’s has grown into a sophisticated metropolis, admired the world over for its architecture, universities, and its food.

 Brussels is a bilingual town, where residents speak, and street signs are printed in, Dutch and French.

 The people of Brussels are known for a sharp sense of humor, as evidenced by the Manneken Pis, the city’s most famous statue, which depicts a urinating boy.

 Below are descriptions of five can’t-miss attractions if you’ll soon travel to this lovely city.
-If you are looking for cheap accommodation in Brussels.

 Must Do Things in Brussels

 The grandest place in Brussels is the Grand Place.
 Originally a market in the 1200’s, this palatial landmark is today a centre for the city’s residents and tourists.

 It’s a gilded architectural masterwork, where you can take in concerts, admire quaint churches, enjoy charming cafes, and people-watch to your heart’s content.

 Come in the spring and the summer, and you’ll see the Grand Place’s flower market in full bloom.